Alejandro193/Alejandro193/README.md

     Time management

 Contact
 Feel free to contact me for collaborations, inquiries, or just to chat about technology!
-You can find me on [your social media profile link] or send me an email at [your email address].
+You can find me on [[Whatsapp]](https://wa.link/h1grje) or send me an email at [apuig0502@gmail.com].
 Thank you for visiting my profile!
 I hope you enjoy exploring my projects and contributions.
 See you soon! 🚀